xiami2019/Image-Retrieve/README.md

 # Metric
 In image retrieve task, we often use mAP(mean average precision) or precision/recall rate to estimate the model's performance.
 Here we use map as our metric.

 # Requirements
 Python 3.6
 Pytorch 1.1.0
 TensorboardX

 # Implemention
-This project use a pretrained Resnet18 to fine-tune on CUB_200_2011 and Stanford Dogs.
+This project use a pretrained Resnet18 to fine-tune.
+The optimizer part and log part is released by FAIR in their project https://github.com/facebookresearch/XLM.

+# Quick Start
+At first you should download the datasets by your self and unzip the datasets at correct position.
+Also I will later add a shell script to download datasets automaticly.
+Then you cun run the command:
+python train.py --exp_name 'CUB_32' --code_size 32 --triplet_margin 8 --dataset_name 'CUB_200_2011'

+# Result
+We can get results of two datasets after about 2000 epochs training: